jamesots/zat/README.md

 This is the beginnings of a project to enable Test Driven Development for Z80 programmes.

+**WARNING:** This is a work in progress, and the API is likely to change.

 The idea is that you can do something like this:

     it('should work', function() {